-If you start multiple jobs on the same Robot, the first one is executed, while the others are placed in a queue, in a pending state.
+If you start multiple jobs on the same Robot, the first one is executed, while the others are placed in a queue, in a pending state based on their creation time.
 The Robot executes the queued jobs in order, one after the other.

 For example, in the following screenshot, you can see that three different jobs were started on the same Robot.
 The first job is running, while the others are in a pending state.